richard9106/Project-5/Readme.md

   ### Typography
    * I used a default Google font of Roboto and sans serif throughout the website for visual clarity and consistency.
+   * And  Alfa+Slab+One&display font for the title of the home page

   ### MVP (minimun vialble product)

   Using the GitHub project board I prioritised user stories to give me an incremental MVP.

-  At each stage of achieving an MVP, I would aim to complete a piece of functioning work.
-Styling issues would be noted as a small-item, logged to the Kanban board and I would revisit to make incremental visual improvements once the functionality logic was completed.
+  Define the goals or user stories to focus on creating the website’s functionality.
+I decided not to include specific tasks since that might shift the focus of the functionality.

-  Every commit message thoroughly detailed the work that had been completed.
-Some of the more complex pieces of functionality required updates and development across several pages for the functions to work as expected and this was captured in the commit history.
+  Every commit message thoroughly detailed the work that had been completed. trying to been clear.

-1. I created the basic models for profiles and jobs first so I could upload information to pull into the front end.
+1. I created the basic models to manage the ecommerce funtionalitie for a gym subscription(membership, profile, home, etc).
 2. I built the Navbar and routes
 3. I built the Login, Logout and registration functionality
 4. I built the Profile Area with CRUD functionality
-5. I built the Jobs section with CRUD functionality
+5. I built the Classes Area with CRUD functionality
-6. I built the comments section below each job card with CRUD functionality
+6. I built the product Area with CRUD functionality
-7. I built the Invoice Model and frontend components and linked them to the relevant JobCard
-8. I built the Watch Jobs functionality and views
-9. I built the filters and views for My Jobs and Assigned Jobs
+6. I implemented the functionality for paying memberships, allowing users to make their payment at the same time they register.
+7. I implemented the functionality for paying products, allowing users to make their purchase full CRUD and record of the purchase to see in their profiles.

    * [Back to Contents](#contents)

 ## FEATURES
 * The following fully responsive website pages have been implemented:
-1. Register
+1. Register / Membership condition
 2. Login
-3. AllJobs with Status Dashboard, filter and search functionality
-4. MyJobs with Status Dashboard, filter and search functionality
-5. Assigned Jobs with Status Dashboard, filter and search functionality
-6. Watched Jobs with Status Dashboard, filter and search functionality
-7. Job Card with comments and links to assigned user profile, invoice, and conditional editing and ability to watch a job
-8. Add Invoice functionality with custom validation and alerts
+3. Home Page,
+4. Classes Page / Only registered users can book reservations
+5. Accsesories / Only registered users can purchase this products
+6. Profile Page / Users can view their information, cancel classes, edit their profile, or cancel their membership.
+7. Membership Page / Users can view the price and benefits of each membership option.
+8. News Letters
-9. AddJob form with custom validation and alerts
+9. Contact form
-10. All Invoices with Status Dashboard, filter and search functionality, links to conditional editing, assigned users and relevant JobCard
-11. Profile page with editing functionality and custom validation

   <details>
     <summary><u>Click to View Images</u></summary>